Arsikere: Transportation

 Arsikere serves as a common point for people travelling from Bengaluru to Northwest Karnataka and for commuters from Mysuru towards all of Northern Karnataka.
 Thus, public transport buses of 3 branches of KSRTC can be found here.
 KSRTC also has a bus depot in Arasikere, operated under Chikkamagaluru division.
-Tumakuru-Shivamogga four-lane expressway, comprising parts of NH-73 (Tumkur-Banavar) & NH-69 (Banavar-Shivamogga) is under construction, as of Nov-2022.Arsikere-Mysore national highway and Arsikere-Hassan highway.
+Tumakuru-Shivamogga four-lane expressway, comprising parts of NH-73 (Tumkur-Banavar) & NH-69 (Banavar-Shivamogga) is under construction, as of Nov-2022.

 Arsikere railway junction lies on Bangalore-Arsikere-Hubli line.
 It comes under the Mysore division of South Western Railway Zone and is a major railway junction between Bengaluru – Hubli, Bengaluru – Shivamogga, Mysuru – Shivamogga and also connects northern Karnataka to Mangalore Central railway station, via Hassan Junction.
 Trains typically stop here before heading to Hassan, Bangalore, Hubli, Mysuru and Mangalore.

-Nearly 100 trains stop here and is around 166 km from state capital Bengaluru.
+Nearly 120+ trains stop here and is around 166 km from state capital Bengaluru.
 It has five trains starts from here to Bengaluru, Mysuru, Shivamogga and Hubballi.
 Around 30,000 people travel from Arsikere to other parts of Karnataka every day.

 The nearest international airport is Kempegowda International Airport at 190 km.
 Other nearby international airport is Mangalore International Airport at 220 km.
 A domestic airport near Shivamogga is around 110 km away from Arsikere.